 Since February 2019 the first hybrid closed-loop insulin pump, the Medtronic MiniMed 670G system, has been offered to people with type 1 diabetes in Belgium.
-Despite previous studies, the impact of these new kinds of insulin pumps on glycemic control and patient-reported outcomes (PROMs) is still unclear.
-Therefore, this study will evaluate the impact of the Medtronic MiniMed 670G, Medtronic MiniMed 780G and Tandem Control-IQ systems on glycemic control and PROMs in people living with type 1 diabetes under real-life conditions.
-In a multicenter real-world observational study, 350 adults and 100 children with type 1 diabetes who are treated with each of these systems in one of 17 Belgian centers, will be followed for a period of 24 months.
+Despite previous studies, the impact of these automated insulin delivery systems on glycemic management and patient-reported outcomes (PROMs) under real-world conditions is still unclear.
+Therefore, this prospective, multicenter real-world observational study will evaluate the real-world impact of the Medtronic MiniMed 670G, Medtronic MiniMed 780G, Tandem Control-IQ and Omnipod 5 systems, separately, on glycemic management and PROMs in people living with type 1 diabetes and to evaluate the safety of the Medtronic MiniMed 780G in young children with type 1 diabetes (2-6 years old).
+Participants will be followed in routine clinical practice for a period of 24 months after initiation of the system.
 The primary endpoint is the evolution of time spent in range (defined as a sensor glucose value between 70 and 180 mg/dL) from before start to 12 months after start of hybrid closed-loop therapy.
 Since not much is known about the impact of hybrid closed-loop on partners of adults living with type 1 diabetes, an optional substudy (INRANGE-PARTNER) will be performed investigating the quality of life in partners of adults of type 1 diabetes using hybrid closed-loop therapy.
 More specifically, the substudy will compare the quality of life of partners of type 1 diabetes patients both before and after implementation of hybrid closed-loop therapy.

 Study Type